Fishstory Lesson: Rhode Island’s West Island Club

 Among the species targeted by club members were tautog, flounder and bluefish, but by far the most coveted game fish was the striped bass.
 Since stripers feed best in the morning, the anglers and their gaffers were usually on their allotted stands by first light.

-As the fisherman “jointed” his bamboo rod and readied his reel, the guide would chum the area by tossing chunks of lobster, menhaden and other fish into the waters around the stand.
+As the fisherman rigged his gear, the guide would chum the area by tossing chunks of lobster, menhaden, and other fish into the waters around the stand.
 Once the stripers arrived to feed on the free handouts, the angler would cast his baited hook into the foaming waters where the fish were spotted.
 When a fish was hooked, the angler played it from his rocky perch until his guide could haul it from the water with a long-handled gaff.

 Landing a big striped bass from among slippery, surf-swept boulders is no easy feat, no matter what era you’re from.
-Anglers of the late 1800s had it especially tough.
-They had to rely on fragile bamboo rods, linen lines and crude reels equipped with leather “thumbstalls” to apply drag.
-It’s nothing short of astonishing that the West Island fishermen were able to land fish of 40, 50 and even 60 pounds with their primitive gear, and one can only wonder how many giant stripers were lost to broken lines and other types of equipment failure.
+Anglers of the late 1800s had it especially tough, as they had to rely on fragile bamboo rods, linen lines, and crude reels equipped with leather “thumbstalls” to apply drag.
+It’s nothing short of astonishing that the West Island fishermen were able to land fish of 40, 50 and even 60 pounds with their primitive gear, and one can only guess how many giant stripers were lost to broken lines and other types of equipment failure.

 Logbooks Tell a Tale